 — Thomas Jefferson (1743-1826)

-• Andrew P. Napolitano, a former judge of the Superior Court of New Jersey, is a regular contributor to The Washington Times.
-He is the author of nine books on the U.S. Constitution.
+• Andrew P. Napolitano, a former judge of the Superior Court of New Jersey, is an analyst for the Fox News Channel.
+He has written seven books on the U.S. Constitution.